ahmadjawad533/Tank-Shooting-Game-Scratch/README.md

-# 🎯 Scratch Game: Tank-Shooting-Game-Scratch
+# 🎯 Scratch Game: Tank-Shooting-Game

 This is an interactive **Scratch 3.0** game titled **"Tank Shooting Game"** where the player controls a tank, shoots bullets, and interacts with dynamic elements like explosions and enemies.
 The game demonstrates fundamental programming concepts like event handling, sprite interaction, and costume switching.